Students can complete the MLIS degree by taking face-to-face classes or distance classes.

 SLIS currently offers courses in four formats.
 Students may take courses in any combination of formats.
 For example, a student in New Orleans may take some classes face-to-face in Baton Rouge, some classes at a compressed video site in New Orleans, and some classes online.
 Most students take courses in a combination of formats.

-• Face-to-Face – students attend classes in Baton Rouge
+- Face-to-Face –- students attend classes in Baton Rouge

-• Compressed Video – students attend class in Baton Rouge and in other classrooms around the state.
-Further, the Archival Education Collaborative uses compressed video to share its courses.
-Students at all sites are able to see and hear the instructor and other students.
+Students in the Archives Specialization must take a few classes on the LSU campus.
+The Archival Education Collaborative uses compressed video to share its courses.
+Students on the LSU campus are able to see and hear the instructor and students at other sites.

 Students are expected to have necessary hardware, software and basic computer competencies.
 These are described at: SLIS Technology Requirements.